NOAA Satellite and Information Service

 - There's no real optimal temperature.
 It's more of a question of preference.

 A little cooler than your body temperature (98.6° Fahrenheit) should not be too cold so that you don't get chilled.
-70 to 78 degrees Fahrenheit is the range where most folks feel "comfortable" swimming.
+70° to 78° Fahrenheit is the range where most folks feel "comfortable" swimming.

 - 2. What happens in cold water?

 - Hypothermia, a subnormal body temperature, can occur in waters with cold or even moderate temperatures.
-Even in the summer, prolonged immersion in water temperatures below 70 degree Fahrenheit can produce hypothermia.
+Even in the summer, prolonged immersion in water temperatures below 70° Fahrenheit can produce hypothermia.
 The body quickly surrenders its heat to cold water and chilled blood can impair the heart and brain.
 Swimming or treading water will greatly increase heat loss and may limit your range to less than one-half mile.
 Use H.E.L.P.
-(Heat Escape Lessening Posture) if alone or huddle with the others.
+(Heat Escape Lessening Posture) if alone or huddle with others.
 This will significantly extend your survival time.

 - 3. Can water temperatures differ between near-shore and offshore